urbit/developers.urbit.org/content/reference/glossary/pier.md

 +++
 title = "Pier"

 [extra]
 category = "arvo"

+[glossaryEntry.pier]
+name = "pier"
+symbol = ""
+usage = "arvo"
+desc = "The stored state of an Urbit ship on disk."

 +++

 A **pier** is the directory which contains the state of an Urbit